Pondicherry, with its quaint French names, boulevards and grand villas

 For the most authentic French dishes ever dished out in India, Pondicherry

-a rambling French villa serves some sumptuous French and Italian fare.
+French villa serves some sumptuous French and Italian fare.
+You can relax

-You can relax into a chair and read the morning newspaper over a superb
+into a chair and read the morning newspaper over a superb breakfast here.

-breakfast here.
-Check out Hotel Aristo (Nehru Street) for that lip-smacking
+Check out Hotel Aristo (Nehru Street) for that lip-smacking walnut chicken

 Blue Dragon (Dumas Street) and China Town (Suffren Street) serve out-of-this-world

-is Le Club which, quite obviously, serves French cuisine and wine and
+Club which, quite obviously, serves French cuisine and wine and beer.
+For

 Shopping

-taxes and hence is a favourite with shoppers.
-Everything from cars to
+and hence is a favourite with shoppers.
+Everything from cars to consumer goods

-goods, pottery, aromatics and a variety of organic food products by
+furniture, leather goods, pottery, aromatics and a variety of organic food

 shopping experience.

-a unique style where patterns are carved out of the leather.
-They also
+style where patterns are carved out of the leather.
+They also sell very good

-sell very good handmade paper, incense sticks and batik that comes from
+handmade paper, incense sticks and batik that comes from their own factory.

 Visiting